Andy Blair (ice hockey)

 Andrew Dryden Blair (February 27, 1908 – December 27, 1977) was a Canadian professional hockey player who played for the Toronto Maple Leafs and the Chicago Black Hawks of the National Hockey League between 1928 and 1937.

 Blair was born in Winnipeg, Manitoba, and was a graduate of the University of Manitoba.

+He was a cousin of Murray Dryden, whose son Ken Dryden was president of the Leafs in the 1990s.